 John and Cris Henkle don’t want to own the biggest hardware store around, they want to own the best and according to Ace corporation and their customers they do.
-Henkle’s Ace Hardware in Webb City, Missouri was named one of Coolest Hardware Stores on the planet by Ace in 2015 and the store has gotten better ever since.
+Henkle’s Ace Hardware in Webb City, Missouri was named one of the Coolest Hardware Stores on the planet by Ace in 2015 and the store has gotten better ever since.

 Using Technology to be Cool

 John Henkle grew up in the hardware business and the couple had owned a store in Oklahoma, so when the opportunity in Webb City presented itself, they knew exactly what they wanted to create.
 They used antique brick and decorative iron to replicate an old-fashioned downtown storefront.
-Inside, they chose Paladin Data Corporation to provide the latest retail technology to make their business operate simply, efficiently and effectively as possible.
+Inside, they chose Paladin Data Corporation to provide the latest retail technology to make their business operate as simply, efficiently and effectively as possible.

-Webb City is a small suburb of Joplin, Missouri, so even though the Henkle’s store takes up a half-block with 10,000 square feet of floor space, two 1,500 sf greenhouses and a 5,000-sf drive-through lumberyard, they face competition from big-boxes and some large hardware stores and lumberyards.
+Webb City is a small suburb of Joplin, Missouri, so even though the Henkle’s store takes up a half-block with 10,000 square feet of floor space, two 1,500 sf greenhouses, and a 5,000-sf drive-through lumberyard, they face competition from big-boxes and some large hardware stores and lumberyards.

 They use creative marketing, Paladin’s innovative technology and a lot of hustle and hard work to create a store with a unique shopping experience and an enthusiastic customer following.
-They use Paladin’s Mobile² suite of applications and its integration with Ez-Ad to enhance their B2B business, delivery services and in-store shopping experience.
+They use Paladin’s Mobile² suite of applications and its integration with Ez-Ad to enhance their B2B business, delivery services, and in-store shopping experience.

-Ez-Ad provides a dynamic shopping experience by allowing store associates to use real-time data on mobile applications and digital monitors to show off new products, compare prices and show demonstration videos.
+Ez-Ad provides a dynamic shopping experience by allowing store associates to use real-time data on mobile applications and digital monitors to show off new products, compare prices, and show demonstration videos.